miracl/maas-sdk-dotnet/README.md

 Replace `CLIENT_ID` and `CLIENT_SECRET` in the `web.config` file with your valid credential data from the MIRACL server. `baseUri` which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method should be the uri of your web application.
 Note that the redirect uri, if not explicitly specified in the `MiraclAuthenticationOptions`, is constructed as `baseUri\SigninMiracl` (the default value of the `CallbackPath` property is `\SigninMiracl`) and it should be passed to the MIRACL server when requiring authentication credential.

-* `ManualAuthenticationApp` demonstates using the `MiraclClient` object to authenticate manually to the MIRACL server
+* `MiraclAuthenticationApp` demonstates using the `MiraclClient` object to authenticate to the MIRACL server

 ## MIRACL .NET SDK Reference